 - Dietary Fats: Reduce saturated fats from animals that increase risk.

 - Reduce egg consumption: When cholesterol from eggs is cooked or exposed to air, it oxidizes and is tied to heart disease risk.
 29, 31-24

 - Avoid coffee: Less doffee and have chicory sometimes instead.

-Although high blood cholesterol has historically been connected to a high risk of heart disease current research suggests that people with high cholesterol are no more likely to experience a heart attack than those without.
 Nonetheless, high cholesterol is an indicator of imbalance and should be addressed.
 Most medical professionals recommend that levels of cholesterol should remain below 200.
 As levels decrease below 200, risk declines.
 Many medical providers consider cholesterol levels of no more than 180 to be best.

 Diet, lifestyle consideration, exercise and taking specific supplements can all play a major role in managing high cholesterol.

 Total cholesterol measurements are divided into several types: LDL cholesterol, directly linked to heart disease, and HDL cholesterol, the so-called "good" cholesterol.
 The proportion of HDL to LDL is more critical than total cholesterol alone.
 Someone who has high HDL can have a low risk for heart disease even with total cholesterol that is greater than 200.
 Other high risk factors of heart disease include: high levels of triglycerides, homocysteine levels and high c-reactive protein levels.
 Consult with your medical professional to assess changes in cholesterol.